Fort Worth Assault Crimes Attorney

 What is the Threat of Injury?

-For example, if you had a verbal argument with someone and became heated and you had a gun near you and the individual believed that your touching the gun or grabbing the gun placed them in fear of imminent serious bodily injury or death, you could be charged with aggravated assault deadly weapon by threat.
+For example, if you were having a verbal argument with someone that became heated while you had a gun near you.
+If the other person believed that you might touch the gun or grab the gun and this belief placed them in fear of imminent serious bodily injury or death, you could be charged with aggravated assault deadly weapon by threat.

 Regardless of how serious you feel an offensive contact was, facing felony or misdemeanor assault charges in Fort Worth is incredibly serious.
-Call our Criminal Defense Lawyers at the Fulgham Law Firm today for a consultation.
-We have an office in Fort Worth to address your legal concerns and can work around your schedule.
+Reach out to an assault charge lawyer at Fulgham Hampton Criminal Defense Attorneys today for a consultation.
+Our Fort Worth offices are conveniently located to address your legal concerns, and we'll work around your schedule.

-Assault can be a misdemeanor or felony depending on the exact circumstances surrounding the assault and the relationship between the individual and victim.
+Assault can be a misdemeanor or felony, depending on the exact circumstances surrounding the assault and the relationship between the individual and the victim.
+Here are some common charges and penalties that may apply to your assault case:

 • Class A Misdemeanor: Assault without any aggravating circumstances.
 Penalty: Up to 1 year in jail, up to $4,000 in fines, or both.